Skip to main content

 • Predictable pricing: Fixed 1:1 ratio with no slippage surprises

-• Multi-decimal support: Automatic normalization for 6-9 decimal tokens
+• Multi-decimal support: Automatic normalization between tokens with different decimal precision

 Onchain liquidity

 Stableswapper is the onchain liquidity program that powers instant swaps between USDC and any Custom Stablecoin issued through the program.
-Built on Solana, it provides the settlement layer partners need to let their users move freely between custom tokens and USDC.
+It is deployed on both Solana and Base, providing the settlement layer partners need to let their users move freely between custom tokens and USDC.
 Learn how to integrate swaps into your application.

 How it works

-The Stableswapper program maintains a liquidity pool with separate vaults for each supported token.
+The Stableswapper program maintains a liquidity pool with reserves for each supported token.

 1